Enrolling your child in a District 196 school

-- A birth certificate or other documentation, such as a passport, confirming your child's date of birth and legal name (your child must be five years old on or before September 1 of the year he or she will begin school);
+- A birth certificate or other documentation, such as a passport, confirming your child's date of birth and legal name;

 - Proof of required immunizations, and

 - Proof of early childhood screening (for kindergarten enrollment only).

 Use the school locator tool on the district website or call 651-423-7640 to locate your child’s attendance area school.

 Can my child attend a different District 196 school?

 502 - Student Transfers

 502.4P - Intradistrict Student Transfer Application (Due January 5)

 502.4.1AR - Student Transfers: State Enrollment Options Program (Due January 15)